simoninireland/epyc/doc/tutorial/parallel-concepts.rst

 this *linear* speedup: but you can get very decent reductions in runtimes.

 There's a problem still remaining, though.
 If a program has been written for sequential execution -- and the vast majority of software is -- then it can't automatically make use of multiple cores.
-The code has to be **paralleelised**, re-written to exploit parallelism, either by hand or by a clever compiler.
+The code has to be **parallelised**, re-written to exploit parallelism, either by hand or by a clever compiler.
 Both these approaches have their own challenges.

 However, there's one class of program that is trivially easy to parallelise, and that's a program that consists of